angular/angular/aio/content/tutorial/first-app/first-app-lesson-10.md

 ## Conceptual preview of routing

 <!-- markdownLint-disable MD001 -->
 This tutorial introduces routing in Angular.
 Routing is the ability to navigate from one component in the application to another.
-In [single page applications (SPA)](/guide/router-tutorial#using-angular-routes-in-a-single-page-application), only parts of the page is updated to represent the requested view for the user.
+In [Single Page Applications (SPA)](/guide/router-tutorial#using-angular-routes-in-a-single-page-application), only parts of the page are updated to represent the requested view for the user.

 The [Angular Router](/guide/router-tutorial) enables users to declare routes and specify which component should be displayed on the screen if that route is requested by the application.